 Allowing external data access into Ascend can be beneficial for a number of use cases, but it's important to understand the two primary means one can use to accomplish this:

-The most common use case is to use a notebook such as Jupyter or Zeppelin for accessing parquet data directly from Ascend that can be used with Spark dataframes natively.
+A common use case for SDL is to use a Spark notebook such as Databricks, Jupyter or Zeppelin for accessing Parquet data directly from Ascend for use with Spark dataframes natively.
 This provides users a more flexible (more than SQL) interface and high-bandwidth path for processing fragment data with custom code in a secure manner.
 For example, a Data Scientist can read data from Ascend into a notebook and perform further analysis via a dataframe in Spark or even Pandas.

 - Any application that can natively work with parquet formatted data such as Presto